abdul99/heffalump/README.md

 heffalump
 =========

-Heffalump - a repository of Hadoop useful programs for training and reference
+Heffalump - A collection of Hadoop programs for training and reference